Conservation in the house

 Wear and tear

 We love to invite visitors to spend the day with us admiring our beautiful collection.
-However opening our doors almost everyday does have an affect on the wear and tear of our house.
+However, opening our doors almost everyday does have an affect on the wear and tear of our house.
 Lots of people visiting the house does create damage to our floors and furnishings.
-While we are aware this is unwitting done we still need to protect our historic collection.
-Dirt and small stones brought in on the underneath of shoes can cause similar problems to dust and this is why in some properties that you visit you are asked to put overshoes on to reduce any damage to floors.
+While we are aware this is unwittingly done we still need to protect our historic collection.
+Dirt and small stones brought in on the underneath of shoes can cause similar problems to dust and this is why, in some National Trust properties, you're asked to put overshoes on to reduce any damage to floors.
 We also ask visitors to leave things like backpacks before entering the house in case of any damage to objects or even other visitors!

 Awareness of the small animal population